aukspot/dles/README.md

 - [Centroid](https://centroidgame.com) - Guess the center of mass of all the shapes in the grid.
 - [Costcodle](https://costcodle.com) - Guess the price of the given Costco item.
 - [Cutle](https://pfiffel.com/cutle/) - Cut today's shape as evenly as you can.
+- [Dialed - Sound Game](https://dialed.gg/sound) - Listen to a tone and then recreate it from memory.
+Click the calendar for the daily mode.
+- [Dialed - Time Game](https://dialed.gg/time) - Await the duration and then recreate it from memory.
+Click the calendar for the daily mode.
 - [Estimate Me](https://estimate-me.aukspot.com) - Estimate something new every day!
 - [Far Out](https://www.faroutquiz.com) - Three daily estimation trivia questions.
 The closer you get, the higher your score.
 - [Guess The Angle](https://guesstheangle.wtf) - Guess today's angle in 4 guesses or less.
 - [Guess The House](https://guessthe.house) - Guess the price of the house by its pictures and information.
 - [Housle](https://housle.house) - Guess the price of the house, given pictures of parts of the house.
-- [Magnitudle](https://magnitudle.com) - A daily estimation-trivia challenge, but you only get one guess.
+- [Magnitudle](https://magnitudle.com/daily) - A daily estimation-trivia challenge, but you only get one guess.
 Final score is based on magnitude.
 - [Moneyline](https://moneyline.fromthethink.com) - Pick over/under the given line for each fact or statistic.
 - [More/Less](https://lessgames.com/moreless) - Decide which option has more or less, and keep going until you get one wrong.
 There are 3 categories to play.
 - [Numblino](https://numblino.com) - Guess the number based on the given fact.
 You have 6 guesses.